wildart/CSCI271/docs/Functions.md

 ## Lab 3

 Write program to calculate a Fibonacci number.
-The sequence $F_n$ of Fibonacci numbers is defined by the recurrence relation:
+The sequence \(F_n\) of Fibonacci numbers is defined by the recurrence relation:

 $$F_n = F_{n-1} + F_{n-2}$$